10 Exciting museums in Toronto to explore on your next visit

 770 Don Mills Road, Toronto | website

-For every other kid growing up in Toronto, a school visit to the Science Centre is a rite of passage.
-This is where science comes to life, and kids can get their hands-on interactive settings meant to inspire passion for the adventure of discovery.
+For every kid growing up in Toronto, a school visit to the Science Centre is a rite of passage.
+The Science Centre is where science comes to life, and kids can get their hands-on interactive settings meant to inspire passion for the adventure of discovery.

 Bata Shoe Museum